|On this page…|

 To represent the I-beam geometry, first identify its cross-section.
-This is the 2-D area that you sweep along an axis to obtain the 3-D I-beam.
-You can then specify the cross-section coordinates using the Solid block.
+This is the 2-D area that SimMechanics extrudes to obtain the 3-D I-beam.
+You can then specify the cross-section coordinates in the Solid block dialog box.
 The figure shows the I-beam cross-section that you specify in this example.

 By parameterizing the cross-section coordinates in terms of relevant I-beam dimensions, you can quickly change the I-beam dimensions without having to reenter the cross-section coordinates.
 The figure shows the cross-section dimensions and coordinates that you must specify to represent the I-beam.